loxavia/edx-documentation/en_us/students/source/SFD_getting_started.rst

 .. note:: Learners under 13 years of age can only share a limited profile.

-A limited profile can include only your username and ab image.
+A limited profile can include only your username and an image.

 .. image:: /Images/SFD_Prof_Limited.png
  :width: 400